open-automation/switch-best-practices/README.md

 # switch-style-guidelines
-Switch best practices that to improve readability and assist in troubleshooting.
+Switch best practices that improve readability and assist in troubleshooting.

 - [Flows](#flows)